Road trip on the French Riviera: from Marseille to Menton

 Nicknamed also French Riviera, the Côte d'azur owes its name to a writer Dijon Stéphen Liégeard named it in reference to its original department la Côte d'or.
 Even if the boundaries of the French Riviera are not really clear, it is considered to extend from Marseille to Genoa, Italy.
 Favorite resort of artists like Picasso or Matisse, and wealthy Americans and Europeans in search of the sun.
 It should be known that the region d'azur is the second tourist region of France, behind the Ile-de-France, with more than 10 million nights in 2018 all the same!

-The itinerary that I am about today extends about 300km by taking only the national, which allows to go along the coast and thus to enjoy the landscapes to the maximum.
-Don’t panic if you don’t own a car, it’s very easy to rent one or make this itinerary by train!
+The road trip I am proposing today stretches for about 300km taking only the nationals, which allows you to follow the coast and thus enjoy the landscapes to the fullest.
+Don't panic if you don't own a car, it's very easy to rent one or make this itinerary by train!

-Marseille La Rebel, Massilia, is one of the oldest city of France with soon a little over 2600 years of history… Not bad, huh?
-Cosmopolitan city, it has since ancient times been an important area of passage of men and foodstuffs.
+We start a road trip with Marseille the rebel!
+Massilia, is one of the oldest cities in France with almost a little over 2600 years of history… Pretty good, isn't it?
+A cosmopolitan city, it has been an important area of passage for people and food.
 It is this incredible low population that gives it such a special character.

 By spending only one day in Marseille it is difficult to explore the city thoroughly, the best being to do everything on foot to appreciate the best atmosphere.
 On the other hand it may be the fight to park, I am every time exit because I have a small car easy to park… Good luck finding a free place!
 We begin the visit of Marseille by the heart of the city, the Gare Saint-Charles, and its famous staircase, whose terrace offers a magnificent view of the city.